socadk/design-practice-repository/activities/DPR-TacticDDD.md

 These recommendations can also be found online in an [article series ](http://dddcommunity.org/library/vernon_2011/) at dddcommunity.org.

+Specific to OOAD and DDD, it is a good idea to establish naming conventions, for instance for Aggregates and their Entities.
+See Hint 6 in Olaf Zimmermann's ["Technical Writing Tips and Tricks"](https://ozimmer.ch/authoring/2020/04/24/TechWritingAdvice.html) for rationale and additional examples.

 ### Origins and Signs of Use
 DDD has been around, in active use on real-world projects, and supported by a community since the first DDD book came out in 2003; it recently became particularly popular in the microservices community as a way to identify service boundaries (via [Strategic DDD](DPR-StrategicDDD.md)).